Code-Institute-Submissions/Milestone-Project-112/README.md

 * Cards showing the managers and content about the gym

 ## Locations
-* Three images of each city, when click on the text of one it scrolls down to the part og the page where it talks about that gym
+* Three images of each city, when click on the text of one it scrolls down to the part of the page where it talks about that gym
 * Embedded maps showing the locations
 * Information and pictures of each facility
-* Join us button redrecting to the sign up page when clicked
+* Join us button, redirecting to the sign up page when clicked

 ## Gallery
 * Images on a responsive grid of all the gyms